-Many within the Public Financial Management (PFM) community think that FreeBalance is an IT company that happens to build PFM solutions for improved governance and transparency.
+Many within the Public Financial Management (PFM) community think that FreeBalance is an software company that happens to build PFM solutions for improved governance and transparency.
 It’s actually the other way around…

 The general approach is shown in the diagram below.

 The mainstream thinking is that determining the country context is more art than science.
 We don’t agree.
 We’ve adapted mainstream business strategy approaches to the public sector for a more objective determination of the country context within which governments operate.

 - Environmental Scanning is a technique used in business model design that tracks global and regional key trends, economic forces, and government technology to assist governments [used since 2016 by FreeBalance for strategic planning]

 - Country Context is an adapted version of PESTLE analysis for the public sector that we call GESCED (governance, economics, social cultural, environmental, digital) using over 300 information sources augmented by internet searching and workshops with government stakeholders [used since 2009 by FreeBalance for business development planning]

 - Country Analysis are a set of techniques designed to better understand the available change space and reform footprint in a country by tying the environmental scan, country context and national development plans to diagnose governance gaps and country capabilities [used since 2016 by FreeBalance to assist government reform plans]